 Dr Vanessa Enriquez Raido

-PhD in Education (Translation Pedagogy), MA in Translation and Intercultural Studies, Postgraduate Diploma in Translation and Digital Text Processing, BA in Translation Studies and Interpreting (Spanish, English & German).
+PhD in Translation Education, MA in Translation and Intercultural Studies, Postgraduate Diploma in Translation and Digital Text Processing, BA in Translation and Interpreting Studies (Spanish, English and German).

-After completing her four-year BA in Translation and Interpreting Studies (Universidad Alfonso X El Sabio, Madrid), Vanessa obtained her Postgraduate Diploma in Digital Translation and Computer-based Text Processing from the Universitat Pompeu Fabra (Barcelona), her Master's degree in Translation and Intercultural Studies from the Universitat Rovira i Virgili (Tarragona) and her PhD in Translation Education from the Universitat Ramon Llull (Barcelona).
-Her research expertise lies in the fields of (i) translator education, (ii) translation-oriented web searching, (iii) translation technologies and (iv) translation process research.
-Vanessa has made significant contributions to these knowledge areas in the form of numerous publications, conference presentations and invited lectures in renowned translations programs worldwide.
-She has recently developed a strong interest in language assistance services across the New Zealand public sector and in community settings.
+After completing her BA in Translation and Interpreting Studies at Universidad Alfonso X El Sabio in the year 2000, Vanessa obtained her Postgraduate Diploma in Translation and Digital Text Processing from the Universitat Pompeu Fabra in 2002, her MA in Translation and Intercultural Studies from the Universitat Rovira i Virgili in 2005, and her PhD in Translation Education from the Universitat Ramon Llull in 2011.
+Her research intersects the fields of translator education, translation-oriented web search, translation technologies, and behavioral‐cognitive approaches to translation processes.
+Vanessa contributes to these fields in the form of publications, conference presentations and invited lectures in translations programs worldwide.
+She has also developed a strong interest in language service provision across New Zealand public settings.

-Vanessa's main editorial activities include her former role as Review Editor for The Interpreter and Translator Trainer and frequently acts as referee for this and other scholarly journals such as:
+Vanessa's main editorial activities include her former role as Review Editor for The Interpreter and Translator Trainer and her onging referee work for this and other scholarly journals such as:

 - Translation Spaces